Multilevel Monte Carlo Variational Inference: Background

-When VI is applied for large-scale data or a complex model, however, it is hard, or even sometimes impossible, to compute the differentiation of the objective (\ref{eq:ELBO}) with respect to $\lambda$ directly.
-One way to handle this problem is to use a stochastic gradient on the basis of two major gradient estimators: the score function gradient estimator~\cite{Ranganath14} and the reparameterized gradient estimator~\cite{Price58,Kingma14,Rezende14}.
-These gradient estimators are obtained by approximating the expectation of the gradient of (\ref{eq:ELBO}) with independent and identically distributed (i.i.d.) samples from $q({\bf z}|\lambda)$.
-However, the score function gradient estimator tends to be noisy because of sample variance, which can negatively affect the accuracy of gradient estimation.
-Therefore, we focus on the reparameterized gradient estimator, which is a useful way to reduce the variance less than that of the score function gradient estimator.
+} When VI is applied to large-scale data or a complex model, it is difficult or even sometimes impossible to directly compute the differentiation of the objective in Eqs.~\ref{eq:ELBO} {and \ref{eq:free_energy}} with respect to $\lambda$.
+One way to handle this problem is to use a stochastic gradient on the basis of two major gradient estimators: the score function gradient estimator~\citep{Ranganath14} and the reparameterized gradient estimator~\citep{Titsias14,Kingma14,Rezende14}.
+These gradient estimators are obtained by approximating the expectation of the gradient with independent and identically distributed (i.i.d.) samples from $q({\bf z}|\lambda)$. {However, the score function gradient estimator tends to have a higher variance than the reparameterized gradient estimator~\citep{Miller17,Roeder17,Buchholz18a}.
+That is, the reparameterized gradient estimator has attracted considerable attention as a more convenient tool to reduce the variance than the score function gradient estimator, and has been the subject of extensive research in recent years~\citep{Miller17,tucker17,Domke19,Xu19,Geffner20}. }